-Springfield’s XDs 9mm is also an option, but with its grip safety (another point of failure) and high barrel center access (leading to more recoil) I think the Glock 43 or M&P Shield is a better option.
+Springfield’s XDs 9mm is also an option, but with its grip safety (a poor design which leads to another point of failure) and high barrel center access (leading to more recoil), I think the Glock 43 or M&P Shield is a better option.

 With all of the above you should have multiple spare magazines and be prepared to work much harder training – you will need to reload two or three times as often as everyone else.

 There are several other guns I recommend for various purposes but consider them to be far less superior;